 A superior court judge has dismissed a Colchester dog owner’s appeal after the resident failed to appear for a hearing in Burlington last Wednesday.
 The decision upholds the euthanasia directive handed down by the selectboard in March.

-“The town achieved its goals in getting this appeal closed out,” town attorney Bryan Monaghan said.
+“The town achieved its goals in getting this appeal closed out,” town attorney Brian Monaghan said.
 “We’re happy that the court has dismissed this appeal.”

 The town board first convened for a quasi-judicial hearing at the Blakely Rd. offices following reports that Jason Hathaway’s pitbull-Labrador mix, Marley, viciously attacked an 11-year-old girl’s face during a birthday party for Hathaway’s daughter.

 After hearing lengthy testimony from several witnesses who detailed other past run-ins with the dog, the selectboard unanimously ordered the animal “humanely destroyed.”
 Hathaway quickly appealed that ruling.

 Judge Robert A. Mello ultimately quashed Hathaway’s appeal after Hathaway did not attend the Nov.
 29 hearing, but court documents show the town was actively pursuing a settlement that would have allowed the dog to live up to that point.

 Outside the courtroom, Monaghan confirmed Hathaway had challenged the validity of the original citizen complaints delivered to the selectboard over the course of the appeal process.

 In March, the town’s active dog ordinance required boards to collect at least three written complaints authored by Colchester residents before moving forward with a hearing.